AlibabaCloudDocs/slb/intl.en-US/User Guide/Backend servers/Manage a VServer group.md

 ## Create a VServer group {#section_jqy_c3p_42b .section}

-Before you create a VServer group, make sure that the following conditions are met:
+Before you create a VServer group, make sure the following conditions are met:

--   You have [created an SLB instance](reseller.en-US/Archives/User Guide (Old Console)/SLB instances/Create an instance.md#).
+-   A Server Load Balancer \(SLB\) instance is created.
+For more information, see [Create an SLB instance](intl.en-US/Archives/User Guide (Old Console)/SLB instances/Create an instance.md#).
--   You have created ECS instances and deployed applications to process distributed requests.
+-   ECS instances are created and applications are deployed on the ECS instances to process distributed requests.

 Note the following when you create a VServer group:

 -   The ECS instances added to a VServer group and the SLB instance must belong to the same region.
 -   One ECS instance can be added to multiple VServer groups.
--   One VServer group can be associated with multiple listeners.
+-   One VServer group can be associated with multiple listeners of an SLB instance.
 -   A VServer group consists of ECS instances and application ports.

-To add ECS instances, complete these steps:
+To add ECS instances, follow these steps:

-1. Log on to the [SLB console](https://partners-intl.aliyun.com/login-required#/slb).
+1. Log on to the [SLB console](https://slb.console.aliyun.com/slb/).
-2. On the Server Load Balancer page, select the region to which the target instance belongs.
+2. On the Server Load Balancer page, select the region of the target SLB instance.
-3. Find the target instance and click the instance ID.
+3. Find the target SLB instance and click the instance ID.
 4. Click the VServer Groups tab.
-5. On the VServer Groups tab page, click **Create VServer Group**.
+5. On the VServer Groups page, click **Create VServer Group**.
 6. On the Create VServer Group page, complete these steps:
-    1. In the **VServer Group Name** text box, enter the name of the VServer group.
+    1. In the **VServer Group Name** field, enter a name for the VServer group to be created.
-    2. Click **Add**, and select a server to add on the Available Servers page.
+    2. Click **Add** and on the Available Servers page, select the servers to add.
-    3. Click **Add to Selected Server List** and click **OK**.
+    3. Click **Next: Set weight and Port**.
-    4. In the **Servers Added** area, complete the following configuration and click **OK**.
+    4. Enter the port and weight of each ECS instance, and click **OK**.

         -   **Port**: The backend port opened on the ECS instance to receive requests.